30 Oct 2017

 Soon, after a few preliminary trips to the beach for casting practice, I was ready for the big event.
 It was a Saturday and my mother planned that I would spend the day fishing under the Golden Gate Bridge.
 She would drop me off early in the morning and pick me up around dinner time.
 Much to my surprise, I was able to wake up that day at 4:00 am and still found my body reasonably functional.
 I was very excited.
 Of course, mom was up too and seemed to be as excited as I was.

-The old fort was built in 1850 as a defensive position to protect the San Francisco harbor.
+Fort Point was built in 1850 as a defensive position to protect the San Francisco harbor.
 It was strategically positioned adjacent to the entrance to San Francisco Bay.
 The Golden Gate Bridge was built in about 1935, high above the fort.
 When I visited the fort that day, still visible above the large old wooden doors were the words, “Fort Point,” with the year 1850 also visible.
 Later in the day, I would be able to find a little diversion from fishing by looking through the gaps in the large bolted doors and by imagining the history that must have gone on behind them.
 But my first and primary interest that morning while under the bridge was to get my line in the water.

 I selected a spot between two of the men, took the gear out of my mother’s car, and kissed her good-bye for the day.
 I soon found that I had chosen a bad spot.
 A wave crashed against the quayside and rocks, and rose some 15 feet over my head.
 I immediately moved closer to one of the men.
 He introduced himself as George.
 George was an older black man who had lived in the city his entire life.
 Apparently, he came often to fish under the bridge.
 His car was backed up to the quayside and his little area was all setup for the day.
 He spoke kindly of his wife whom he said allowed him to fish each Saturday.
 George was a large man with many layers of clothing.
 He wore warm gloves, but he had cut off all the finger tips exposing his fingers so he could work his fishing line and hooks.
 George was very kind and clearly a seasoned fisherman.
 He was also very kind and friendly to me.
 He packed a lunch and snacks and was very willing to share his lunch with me, the kid who forgot to bring lunch.
 He must have been humored by me, a skinny 10-year-old boy with inadequate clothing and little experience as a fisherman.
 By the end of the morning, George proved to be a good friend, and a willing teacher.